ravendb/docs/Chapter01.rst

 we think about it in our application are drastically different.
 Moreover, RDBMS has this little thing called Schemas.
 And modifying a schema can be a painful thing indeed, especially if you have to do it on production an on multiple nodes.

-The schemaless nature of a document database means that we don't have to worry about the shape of the data we are using, we can just serialize things into and out of the database.
+The schema less nature of a document database means that we don't have to worry about the shape of the data we are using, we can just serialize things into and out of the database.
 It helps that the commonly used format (JSON) is both human readable and easily managed by tools.

-A document database doesn’t support relations, which means that each document is independent.
-That makes it much easier to shard the database than it would be in a relational database, because we don’t need to either store all relations on the same shard or support distributed joins.
+A document database doesn't support relations, which means that each document is independent.
+That makes it much easier to shard the database than it would be in a relational database, because we don't need to either store all relations on the same shard or support distributed joins.

 I like to think about document databases as a natural candidate for Domain Driven Design applications.
 When using a relational database, we are instructed to think in terms of Aggregates and always go through an aggregate.
 The problem with that is that it tends to produce very bad performance in many instances, as we need to traverse the aggregate associations, or specialized knowledge in each context.
 With a document database, aggregates are quite natural, and highly performant, they are just the same document, after all.

-Standard modelling technique for a document database is to think in terms of aggregates, in fact.
+Standard modeling technique for a document database is to think in terms of aggregates, in fact.
 We discuss this in depth in the :ref:`next chapter <Chapter02>`.

 Concurrency
 ^^^^^^^^^^^^
 In most document stores, concurrency is only applicable on a single document, and it is usually offered as optimistic writes.
-For document databases that also have replication support, we have to deal with the same potential conflicts that arise when using eventual consistenty key/value store, and we resolve them in much the same way.
+For document databases that also have replication support, we have to deal with the same potential conflicts that arise when using eventual consistency key/value store, and we resolve them in much the same way.
 But letting the client decide how to merge all the conflicting versions.
 We discuss this in more detail in
 :ref:`Chapter 8, Replication <Chapter08>`.